Tangerine-Community/Tangerine/docs/system-administrator/mysql-module.md

 ### Step 8

-To set up remote encrypted connections to mysql, two options:
+To set up remote encrypted connections to mysql, three options:

+1. __TLS__: In the `tangerine/data/mysql/databases` folder you will find files `ca.pem`, `client-cert.pem`, and `client-key.pem`.
+Distribute those files to your MySQL users so they may connnect to your server's IP addres port 3306 using these certificates.
+For example, `mysql  -u admin -p"you-mysql-password" --ssl-ca=ca.pem --ssl-cert=client-cert.pem --ssl-key=client-key.pem`.
-1. SSH: For each person using MySQL, they will need SSH access to the server.
+2. __SSH__: For each person using MySQL, they will need SSH access to the server.
 When granted, they may use tunneling of mysql port 3306 over SSH to access mysql at `127.0.0.1:3306`.
 For example, to set up an SSH port forwarding on Mac or Linux, run `ssh -L 3306:your-server:3306 your-server`.
-2. TLS: In the `tangerine/data/mysql/databases` folder you will find files `ca.pem`, `client-cert.pem`, and `client-key.pem`.
-Distribute those files to your MySQL users so they may connnect to your server's IP addres port 3306 using these certificates.
-For example, `mysql  -u admin -p"you-mysql-password" --ssl-ca=ca.pem --ssl-cert=client-cert.pem --ssl-key=client-key.pem`.
+3. __VPN__: If you connect to MySQL via the IP address of the server, using a VPN will ensure that communication with MySQL is encrypted.
+Note however that the traffic will be visible to those also on your VPN so make sure it's a trusted VPN only used by those who have permission to access the data.